Providing Individuals with Effective Treatment when Other Options Are Limited

 Flexibility to Work or Attend School

 One of the most appealing advantages of outpatient substance abuse treatment programs is the ability to continue working or attending school while receiving care.
 Balancing responsibilities at work with care in the evening is also a helpful exercise for individuals transitioning into long-term sobriety.
+Plus it helps them strengthen their stress management and coping skills learned during prior stages of treatment.

 Does Insurance Cover The Cost Of Outpatient Programs?